alfredscyriac/Project3-CSCI212/README.md

 ## Features

 - Reads appliance serial numbers from a text file select by the user!
+- Ensures the input file is of valid type.
+- Ensures all serial numbers are valid.
 - Categorizes appliances into specific types:
   - Refrigerator
   - Dishwasher